-The Surface Water Use Designation for these sub-basins of the Magothy River Basin is Use II: Shellfish Harvesting Waters (Code of Maryland Regulations, COMAR, 26.08.02.08L).
-Maryland's water quality standards provide bacteriological criteria for Use II waters, stating that a public health hazard will be presumed if the most probable number (MPN) of fecal coliform organisms exceeds a median concentration of 14 MPN per 100 milliliters (ml) or if more than 10 percent of samples taken exceed 49 MPN per 100 ml (for a three-tube decimal dilution test).
+The Surface Water Use Designation for these two sub-basins of the Other West Chesapeake Bay Drainages Basin is Use II: Shellfish Harvesting Waters (Code of Maryland Regulations, COMAR, 26.08.02.08L).
+Maryland's water quality standards provide bacteriological criteria for Use II waters, stating that a public health hazard will be presumed if the most probable number (MPN) of fecal coliform organisms exceeds a median concentration of 14 MPN per 100 milliliters (mL) or if more than 10 percent of samples taken exceed 49 MPN per 100 mL (for a three-tube decimal dilution test).

 Maryland's current standards provide a classification system for Use II shellfish waters.
 Use II waters may be classified as approved, conditionally approved, restricted, or prohibited.
 Maryland's listing methodology for shellfish waters provides that approved and conditionally approved shellfish waters are not placed on the Section 303(d) list of water quality limited segments.
-Shellfish waters may be classified as "Approved" if the median fecal coliform MPN of at least 30 water samples taken over a three-year period to incorporate inter-annual variability does not exceed 14 MPN per 100 ml, and, in areas affected by point source discharges, the 90th percentile of water samples does not exceed an MPN of 49 per 100 ml (for a three-tube decimal dilution test); the restricted shellfish areas of the Magothy River Basin were classified as such because they do not meet shellfish water quality standards for an approved classification.
-The Magothy River Basin was placed on Maryland's Section 303(d) list because the shellfish areas within this system, which are currently classified as restricted, violate Maryland's protective bacteriological criteria for Use II Waters.
-The most recent five-year dataset documenting the median and 90th percentile concentrations for these areas is shown in Table 2.3.1 of Maryland's TMDL Report.
-Based on this
+Shellfish waters may be classified as "Approved" if the median fecal coliform MPN of at least 30 water samples taken over a three-year period to incorporate inter-annual variability does not exceed 14 MPN per 100 mL, and, in areas affected by point source discharges, the 90th percentile of water samples does not exceed an MPN of 49 per 100 mL (for a three-tube decimal dilution test).
+The restricted shellfish area of the Other West Chesapeake Bay Drainages Basin was classified as such because it does not meet shellfish water quality standards for an approved classification.
+The Other

+West Chesapeake Bay Drainages Basin was placed on Maryland's Section 303(d) list because the shellfish area within this system, which is currently classified as restricted, violates Maryland's protective bacteriological criteria for Use II Waters.
+The most recent five-year dataset documenting the median and 90th percentile concentrations for these areas is shown in Table 2.3.1 of MDE's TMDL Report.
+The Tracy and Rockhold Creeks had shellfish monitoring stations that did not attain either the geometric median or the 90th percentile criteria.